At a glance

 Plusses: User friendly, well-built, pressure-regulator, light.

 Features: The Deluxe is a pressure-regulated stove which means it can offer consistent output for the life of the canister.
-It has a lever-operated Piezo igniter and a ledge on the broad burner head to protect the flame from the wind.
+It weighs 83g and has a lever-operated Piezo igniter and a ledge on the broad burner head to protect the flame from the wind.
 Serrated stainless steel pot supports provide a stable and grippy surface for cookware.
 The extra-long flame control adjuster is easy to access beneath cookware.

 Construction: The stove is made with stainless steel and feels solid despite its 83g weight.
 The pot supports don’t bend or twist under hand pressure and suggest absolute durability.
 The lever-operated Piezo igniter is best-in-class design.
 An internal wire runs to an electrode placed inside the burner head where it is protected from wind and possible damage from knocks.
 It’s easy to press and always started first click.

 Power: It pumps out 11,000BTU which provides a torch-like flame that is easily managed with the extra-long, glove-friendly flame adjuster.
 It is simple to reduce power without accidentally cutting off the gas.
 The pressure regulator helps control gas usage and it can boil up to 17-litres on one 227g canister.